 This is a fantastic game for a duo to pore over and flex their deductive mind muscles.
 Clues are scattered throughout the city, and with a gorgeous map of London and a copy of the post, players will need to decipher clues left behind and solve mysteries together.

 It’s an excellent way to spend an evening or to ponder over throughout the day.
+Also, be sure to check out our picks for the best Sherlock Holmes board games too!

 #6.
 Underwater Cities